DRIVER-EU/test-bed-design/doc/design.md

 ## 5.2 Distributed message bus using Apache Kafka

-Based on the functional requirements and lessons 1 and 2, and an analysis of many existing message-oriented systems, the test-bed's backbone is built upon the distributed streaming service, [Apache Kafka](https://kafka.apache.org).
+Based on the functional requirements and lessons 1 and 2, and an analysis of many existing message-oriented systems, the Test-bed's backbone is built upon the distributed streaming service, [Apache Kafka](https://kafka.apache.org).
 The main reasons to use Kafka are:
 - Kafka allows for high performance sending and receiving of a very large number of messages
 - Kafka allows for fast data replication and supports multiple receivers on the same message topic
 - Kafka is a highly durable messaging system, persisting messages on the server or complete distributable file systems